lucisaldanha/facerecognitionapp/README.md

 ### `Next steps`

-- Check if Server and Database work properly with Front End, with new'users' are able to Register and Log In.
-Also, Front-End should work in cases of existing email registering.
-90%
+- Check if Server and Database work properly with Front End:
+    - Test 1 if: Sign in with new user does not let person sign in.
+Result: It works.
+    - Test 2 if: Register a new user, check if adding/updating user properties on Database 'users' and 'login' tables.
+Check if new user can sign in, and check if entrie value updates.
+Result: All works.

+- Fix image default, after uploading a image in the app and signing out, when signin back image still there.

 - On Sign In, try to add a react-alert, dark mode to page, creating a new branch.